 The winter . . . was cold. . . .
 I had brought a peck of wheat over the plains, and it was carefully hidden away under a pile of wood to keep it dry.
 Christmas came and the children were hungry.
 I thought at first I would take a handful or two of the wheat from its cache and cook it for the baby.
 Then I thought of how we had carefully conserved it for our spring planting, so I left it alone.
-[Rebecca Wollerton Dilworth Riter, in Levi Edgar Young, “Early-Day Trials and Difficulties of the Pioneers,” Young Woman’s Journal 34, no. 7 (July 1923): 349; see also Jennifer Larson Lund, Everyman’s Saint: The Lives of Levi Evans Riter and Rebecca Dilworth Riter (Salt Lake City: Pioneer Trail State Park, 1989), 12]
+[Rebecca Wollerton Dilworth Riter, in Levi Edgar Young, “Early-Day Trials and Difficulties of the Pioneers,” Young Woman’s Journal 34, no. 7 (July 1923): 349; also Riter, quoted in Levi Edgar Young, The Founding of Utah (New York: Charles Scribner’s Sons, 1924), 246; see also Jennifer Larson Lund, Everyman’s Saint: The Lives of Levi Evans Riter and Rebecca Dilworth Riter (Salt Lake City: Pioneer Trail State Park, 1989), 12]

 In our bounteous lives, we may well reflect upon the more meager Christmas seasons of our pioneer ancestors.